bomonike/bomonike.github.io/ai-glossary.md

 * ML = Machine Learning | a subset of AI that helps make it possible for computers to learn from data, identify patterns, and improve their performance over time.
 * MAI = Microsoft AI | Microsoft's AI platform that provides tools and services for building and deploying AI applications. <a target="_blank" href="https://www.youtube.com/watch?v=FKZktotIeRA">*</a>
+* MFU = Model FLOPS Utilization | a metric to measure the efficiency of a model in terms of the number of floating-point operations (FLOPs) it can perform.

 <a name="N"></a>
 ### N